-There's currently no cure for nystagmus.
-Some of the underlying conditions which cause nystagmus may be treatable.
+Currently there's no cure for nystagmus but some of the underlying conditions which cause nystagmus may be treatable.

 Researchers are looking at different aspects of nystagmus with the aim of developing treatments.
 A lot of this work still focuses on how the eye movements are controlled and our understanding of this is far from complete.
-Not all the treatments you may read about have been clinically trialled in research studies, and therefore are not backed up by good clinical evidence.
+Not all the treatments you may read about have been clinically trialled in research studies, which means they are not backed up by good clinical evidence.
 Ask your doctor about any new treatments you may hear or read about to get their advice.

 IN-vision is a charitable organisation which is involved in furthering research into infantile nystagmus.
-They offer a lot of reliable information on their website at in-vision. org.uk about new developments in research.
-Nystagmus Network also has information about research into nystagmus on their website nystagmusnetwork.org.
+They offer a lot of reliable information on their website in-vision.org. uk about new developments in research.
+Nystagmus Network is a charitable organisation that offers support and information to those with nystagmus or those supporting someone with nystagmus.
+They also raise awareness of nystagmus and promote and fund research into nystagmus.
+Further information can be found on their website nystagmusnetwork.org.